bmemartin/ansible-roles/certificate/README.md

 # Certificate

-Certificate is a collection of tasks that generates openssl certificates on the host.
+Certificate is a collection of tasks that generates OpenSSL certificates on the host.

 ## 🚀 Usage